gerich-home/it-depends/README.md

 The corresponding UI code contained logic to handle the checked/unchecked state of checkboxes mixed with the quite complex business rules for calculating whether the checkbox is enabled or disabled (based on the checked/unchecked state).

-The code was slow because for any (even unrelated to checkboxes) change on UI Angular restarted `$digest` loop and requeried the checked and enabled states.
+The code was slow because for any (even unrelated to checkboxes) change on UI Angular restarted `$digest` loop and required the checked and enabled states.
 I preferred to do not use `$scope.$watch` to update values on change in checked/unchecked state, because I did not want to clutter my scope with implementation details of intermediate values, I wanted to always have some exact state (without intermediate transition states, when some values were updated and some of them - not) and I did not want to manage dependencies manually.

-I refactored code to extract these calculation functions into small pieces, implcitly declared dependencies between them, so the framework became able to handle both dependencies and caching for me.
+I refactored code to extract these calculation functions into small pieces, implicitly declared dependencies between them, so the framework became able to handle both dependencies and caching for me.

-After that I allowed AngularJS to query my `$scope` so that it could get actual values from observale values and cached computed.
+After that I allowed AngularJS to query my `$scope` so that it could get actual values from observable values and cached computed.

 ## Installation and usage